POLISH IMMIGRATION TO AMERICA

 When did your Polish ancestors immigrate, where did they leave, why did they leave, how did they get here?
-These are questions we all hope to
+These are questions we all hope

-and the material will hopefully clear up your confusion why your Polish ancestors listed that they were born in other countries on early U.S. documents.
+covered and the material will hopefully clear up your confusion why your Polish ancestors listed that they were born in other countries on early U.S. documents.

-The book also presents brief
+The book also presents

-histories of most of the ports that were used by Polish immigrants for departure from Europe and the ports where they arrived.
-Also covered are details of life in steerage during the voyage and the
+brief histories of most of the ports that were used by Polish immigrants for departure from Europe and the ports where they arrived.
+Also covered are details of life in steerage during the voyage and

-process of examination of the immigrants to gain admittance to the United States.
+the process of examination of the immigrants to gain admittance to the United States.

 Stephen Szabados, is also the author of “Memories of Dziadka,” “Finding Grandma’s East European Ancestors,” and “Polish Genealogy: 4 Easy Steps.”
 He is a noted genealogy lecturer

 researcher, and a regular columnist in the Polish American Journal.